randovania/randovania/docs/GLOSSARY.md

 ## Configuration

+Has two meanings:

-A colloquial term referring to the many types of settings a player may use when generating a game.
+- Colloquially, a term referring to the many types of settings a player may use when generating a game.
 This includes trick settings, item pool settings, starting items and location, [Gameplay and Cosmetic Patches](#game-patches), and many other things.

+- In code, the Configuration class that each game must provide, derived from the BaseConfiguration class.
+This is where game-specific parts of the [Preset](#preset) are defined.

 ## Dangerous Action

-Any action that the [Solver](#solver) might take which it might not be able to backtrack from; a one-way action.
+Any action that the [Generator](#generator) might take which could potentially leave it stranded; a one-way action.
 See also [Point of No Return](#point-of-no-return).

 ## Database